What's a Chiasm?

 The way you approach the Scriptures should be dramatically enhanced as you learn what a chiasm is, how to recognize chiasms, and how to glean a fresh application

 Chiasms are structured in a repeating A-B-C ...
 C′-B′-A′ pattern:

-|A||As I was with Moses, so I will be with you.
-I will never leave you nor forsake you (5b)|
+|A||Just as I have been with Moses, I will be with you; I will not fail you or forsake you.
+(5b)|

-|D′||Mediate on it day and night (8b)|
+|D′||But you shall meditate on it day and night, (8b)|

-|A′||for the Lord your God will be with you wherever you go.
+|A′||For the Lord your God is with you wherever you go.
 (9b)|

 Over the years, I have studied the Scriptures from many different angles – for me, seeing God's Word from the chiastic perspective has added a great deal of meaning.